Our Labels & Standards

 VerifiedThe claim has been independently verified.
 We have evidence to prove the claim is accurate.

-Just in caseThis label is used when a claim is clearly fiction, satire, opinion, or personal commentary (not a factual statement) but some users are observably mistaking it as fact.
+Just in caseThis label is used when a claim is clearly fiction, satire, opinion, or personal commentary (not a factual statement), but some users are observably mistaking it as fact.
+We also use this label to clarify statements and known facts when some people are demonstrably misunderstanding or misinterpreting them.

 Guideline